loldenburg/datalayertest/README.md

 [YouTube video on MochaChai JS client-side data layer tests](https://www.youtube.com/watch?v=82UoFKqmZHw)

-In the server-side variant, errors are logged in the Tealium Functions console and/or to your destination of choice (you need to set this part up yourself), e.g. a Google Cloud Function + Firestore for deeper debugging and an influxDB for monitoring.
+In the server-side variant, errors are logged in the Tealium Functions console and/or to your destination of choice (you need to set this part up yourself), e.g. a Google Cloud Function + Firestore for deeper debugging + BigQuery & Data Studio or an influxDB / Grafana dashboard for monitoring.

 ![img_1.png](img_1.png)
 Tealium Function Logs